sihamhm/-SNA2/README.md

 ## Conclusion

-When we look at the graphs, one can argue that there is a high corrolation between the number of movies an actor played in and their degree centrality (ei: they are the nodes with the most connections in the network).
+When we look at the graphs, one can argue that there is a high corrolation between the number of movies an actor played in and their degree centrality; they are the nodes with the most connections in the network.
 However, degree centrality is also impacted by the betweenness centrality of the network.
 Betweenness centrality helps identify how efficiently informations move within the network.
-Betweenness centrality is not realated with the number of movies an actor play in.
-Indeed, here we can see it with the example of Dave Patel above mentioned.
+Betweenness centrality is not realated with the number of movies an actor played in.
+The example of Dave Patel perfectly illustrate this scenario.
+Dave Patel is not among the actors who have the highest degree centrality since he is not among the actor who played in the most  movies.
+However, his high level of betweenness centrality shows that without him other nodes would be isolated from the rest of the network.
+Therefore, the flow of information would be less efficient.